0xPolygonMiden/air-script/docs/src/introduction.md

 cargo build --release
 ```

-Then, run the `air-script` target with the `transpile` option and specify your input file with `-i`.
+Then, run the `airc` target with the `transpile` option and specify your input file with `-i`.
 For example:

 ```
-./target/release/air-script transpile -i examples/system.air
+./target/release/airc transpile -i examples/system.air
 ```

 You can use the `help` option to see other available options.

 ```
-./target/release/air-script transpile --help
+./target/release/airc transpile --help
 ```

 ## Future Work